smetj/smetj.net/content/submit-nagios-metrics-to-graphite-with-modgearman-and-metricfactory-revisited.rst

 Metricfactory makes use of Wishbone to build an pipeline of modules through which events travel and change.
 The setup of the Metricfactory server is described in a bootstrapfile.
-A bootstrap file contains which modules to initialize and which path data has to follow througout these modules.
+A bootstrap file contains which modules to initialize and which path data has to follow throughout these modules.

 The idea behind a MetricFactory server is that it accepts metrics, converts them into a common format, which on its turn can be processed and/or converted